chizhang92/starter-hugo-academic/content/publication/zhang2023crossorwait/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In 2022 the 8th International Conference on Control, Automation and Robotics (ICCAR)
+publication: In proceedings of the 2023 IEEE Intelligent Vehicles Symposium (IV)
-publication_short: Accepted in IEEE ICCAR 2022
+publication_short: In IEEE IV 2023

-abstract: In this paper, we study the interaction between pedestrians and vehicles and propose a novel neural network structure called the Pedestrian-Vehicle Interaction (PVI) extractor for learning the pedestrian-vehicle interaction.
-We implement the proposed PVI extractor on both sequential approaches (long short-term memory (LSTM) models) and non-sequential approaches (convolutional models).
-We use the Waymo Open Dataset that contains real-world urban traffic scenes with both pedestrian and vehicle annotations.
-For the LSTM-based models, our proposed model is compared with Social-LSTM and Social-GAN, and using our proposed PVI extractor reduces the average displacement error (ADE) and the final displacement error (FDE) by 7.46% and 5.24%, respectively.
-For the convolutional-based models, our proposed model is compared with Social-STGCNN and Social-IWSTCNN, and using our proposed PVI extractor reduces the ADE and FDE by 2.10% and 1.27%, respectively.
-The results show that the pedestrian-vehicle interaction influences pedestrian behavior, and the models using the proposed PVI extractor can capture the interaction between pedestrians and vehicles, and thereby outperform the compared methods.
+abstract: In this paper, we use machine learning to predict pedestrian crossing behavior including pedestrian crossing decision, crossing initiation time (CIT), and crossing duration (CD) when interacting with vehicles at unsignalized crossings.
+Distributed simulator data are utilized for predicting and analyzing the interaction factors.
+Compared with the logistic regression baseline model, our proposed neural network model improves the prediction accuracy and F1 score by 4.46% and 3.23%, respectively.
+Our model also reduces the root mean squared error (RMSE) for CIT and CD by 21.56% and 30.14% compared with the linear regression model.
+Additionally, we have analyzed the importance of interaction factors, and present the results of models using fewer factors.
+This provides information for model selection in different scenarios with limited input features.

 # # Summary.
 An optional shortened abstract.
 # summary: